ossf/criticality_score/cmd/collect_signals/README.md

 #### Misc flags

 - `-log level` set the level of logging.
 Can be `debug`, `info` (default), `warn` or `error`.
-- `-workers int` the total number of concurrent workers to use.
-Default is `1`.
 - `-help` displays help text.

 ## Q&A